 Super Eraser (MacOS and Windows)

-The creator of Super Eraser, Do Your Data, offers a few options for business and personal use to erase your data for MacOS or Windows.
 It claims to be able to erase data from crashed hard drives and inaccessible devices.
 The website has a range of tutorials to help you erase data using different operating systems.

 The app provides three data erasure modes to clean your system hard drive or external device: